Best Alexa devices Android Central 2021

 - Battery on buds could be better

-Apple has CarPlay, and Google has Android Auto, but Amazon hasn't had a successful strategy to get Alexa into your car yet.
+Apple has CarPlay, and Google has Android Auto, but Amazon hasn't really had a successful strategy to get Alexa into your car yet.
 Yes, it has Alexa Auto partnerships with some car manufacturers like Audi and Ford, but that hasn't seen as much adoption compared to its competition.
 So how can you get Alexa in your car?
-Amazon's answer was slow in coming and resulted in the Echo Auto, which received a lukewarm reception when it finally rolled out a year after being announced.
-Thankfully, other third-parties like Garmin and Anker/Roav have stepped in to fill the gap.
+Unfortunately, Amazon's answer was slow in coming.
+It resulted in the Echo Auto, which received a lukewarm reception when it finally rolled out a year after being announced.
+Thankfully, other third parties like Garmin, Anker/Roav, and iOttie have stepped in to fill the gap.

 The second-generation Echo Frames feature improved battery life and software enhancements like Auto Volume, VIP Filter, and Auto-Off.
-While they share the same design as the first generation frames, these come in three stylish colors, including Classic Black, Horizon Blue, and Modern Tortoise.
+While they share the same design as the first generation frames, they come in three stylish colors: Classic Black, Horizon Blue, and Modern Tortoise.
+Shortly after their release, Amazon added the option to purchase the Echo Frames (2nd Gen) with built-in UV sunglass lenses or blue-light filtering lenses.

 - Easy hands-free Alexa access